mui/material-ui/packages/zero-runtime/README.md

 }));
 ```

-> 💡 Keep in mind that `variants` is for fixed values of props, for example component's colors, sizes, states.
+> 💡 Keep in mind that the `variants` key is for fixed values of props, for example, a component's colors, sizes, and states.

-2. Programatically generated styles
+2. **Programatically generated styles**

-For emotion and styled-components, the styles will be different on each render and instances because the styles are generated at runtime:
+For Emotion and styled-components, the styles will be different on each render and instance because the styles are generated at runtime:

 ```js
 function randomBetween(min: number, max: number) {